summary of incident

 Context of incident

-In Hungary, the governing Fidesz party and its proxies haves been widely reported to use political communication strategies to portray certain groups and individuals as threats to the safety and sovereignty of the nation.
-These campaigns of the governing party and its proxies have frequently targeted opposition politicians, independent media, NGOs, and business figures, often framing them as agents serving foreign interests.
+In Hungary, the formely governing Fidesz party and its proxies were widely reported to use political communication strategies to portray certain groups and individuals as threats to the safety and sovereignty of the nation.
+These campaigns have frequently targeted opposition politicians, independent media, NGOs, and business figures, often framing them as agents serving foreign interests.

-Former Prime Minister and former leader of the Democratic Coalition (Demokratikus Koalíció – DK) party, Ferenc Gyurcsány, has also been a frequent target of Fidesz’s campaigns, along with Hungarian-American philanthropist, George Soros.
-Government communication consistently portrays these two figures as the chief enemies who are pulling the strings from behind the scenes, in ways that have been criticised to echo antisemitic stereotypes and Nazi-era propaganda.
+One of the main targets has been Hungarian-American philanthropist, George Soros, founder of several initiatives, such as the Open Society Foundation and Central European University.
+These campaigns depicted him in ways that have been criticised to echo antisemitic stereotypes and Nazi-era propaganda.
+Former Prime Minister and former leader of the Democratic Coalition (Demokratikus Koalíció – DK) party, Ferenc Gyurcsány, has also been a frequent target of Fidesz’s campaigns.
+The Fidesz’s government communication consistently portrays these two figures as the chief enemies who are pulling the strings from behind the scenes.

 Although the Hungarian government proclaimed a policy of zero tolerance towards antisemitism in 2013, critics have noted that official and affiliated communications have occasionally included narratives perceived as antisemitic.
 These include the campaign against George Soros, the glorification of antisemitic politicians (e.g. Miklós Horthy) and artists (e.g. Albert Wass), the distortion of the memory of the Holocaust, and the fight against the globalist elite.